Deniz Reno

 The Narcissus EP was released on November 8, 2018.
-That same month Esquire Magazine Kazakhstan featured Deniz Reno in a six page profile titled "The Woman We Love", naming her as the first artist born in Kazakhstan to have achieved numerous releases on major international labels.
+That same month Esquire Magazine Kazakhstan featured Deniz Reno in a six page profile titled "The Woman We Love", naming her as the first artist born in Kazakhstan to have achieved numerous releases on major international labels.Between 2018 and 2022 Deniz Reno released four solo EPs 'FLY', 'NARCISSUS', 'LOVERS' and 'ACOUSTIC MEMOIR'.